CS-LNU-Learning-Objects/client-side-javascript/examination/01/README.md

   ```
      git pull https://github.com/[COURSECODE]/examination-2.git
   ```
   This repo should include a VagrantFile with the same stuff that you have been using in the exercises.
+Se README.md-file for instructions on how to install.

 6. Start writing your code in this repo and do your commits as usually.